Water-Wise Landscaping Workshops

 Rainwater Harvesting and Rain Gardens

-Learn how to actively collect and store rainwater for later irrigation use, with Jesse Savou, founder/owner of BlueBarrel Rainwater Catchment Systems.
-Discover the beauty and benefits of specialized rain gardens with Holly Johnson of GSM Landscape Architects.
+More than 50 attendees learned how to actively collect and store rainwater for later irrigation use, with Jesse Savou, founder/owner of BlueBarrel Rainwater Catchment Systems.
+They also discovered the beauty and benefits of specialized rain gardens with Holly Johnson of GSM Landscape Architects.
 This passive rainwater harvesting option reduces runoff and pollution while creating habitat for native species.
-Session will also include a local resident’s rainwater harvesting case study.
+Session also include three local residents’ rainwater harvesting case studies.

 Smart Irrigation and Drip Systems